Walking in the Footsteps of Repeater Kings WG0AT and K6EL

 The pileup started immediately.
 I had QSOs on 15, 17, 20, 30, and 40 meters.
 17 and 20 were the money bands.
 I was in the bag for 80 minutes and had 85 QSOs.
 By the time I finished at 4:15pm, I was starting to shiver.
 Despite the shivering, I managed to get everything packed up in 10 minutes.

 I decided to try a ski run into Black Canyon.
 The snow was pretty good; about 10 inches on top of a frozen base and a drop of about 600 feet.
 I was feeling a bit worked by the time I climbed back to the top, but finally I was warm.
 Then the sun peaked through the clouds, greatly improving visibility.
 That made my decision: repeat the run.
 Skiing was even better the second time because I had good light and a track to follow.
-Unless it’s full sun, seeing on a blank snow bowl with no trees or tracks to give you perspective, it’s easy get disequilibrium.
+Unless it’s full sun, visibility on a blank snow bowl is bad.
+With no trees or tracks to give you perspective, it’s easy get disequilibrium.

 Lovely Light on Second Run